systane/courses/designPatterns/designPatterns.md

 - **ConcreteProduct**: This concrete class implements the AbstractProduct interface and define the methods to create the corresponding product object.
 - **Client**: Only use the the AbstractFactory or AbstractProduct.

+The main disavantage of this pattern is that supporting new products is difficult.
+If you need to create a new kind of product, you'll need to change the AbstractFactory class and all of its subclasses and this process can be painful.
+A workaround to this problem can be creating a parameter to operations that create objects.
+This flag com be an integer for example and it will identify the kind of product.